zetzit/zz/README.md

 There is no stack unwinding (C++, rust), and no coroutines (go), so all code emits to plain ansi C with no requirements towards compiler features.

 ZZ works nicely with vendor provided closed source compiler for obscure systems.
-Like... esp8226 and integrates nicely into existing industry standard microkernels like zephyr, freerots, etc.
+Like arduino, esp32, propriatary firmware compilers, and integrates nicely into existing industry standard microkernels like zephyr, freerots, etc.

 #### safety and correctness with symbolic execution